gradle/gradle/subprojects/docs/src/docs/release/notes.md

 TBD - can have abstract service getter
 TBD - can use server getter on plugins
+TBD - can use service injection on `project.container(Class)` elements

 ## The Java Platform plugin